What we’re thinking

 These service credits can take various forms, from a mental note among friends to a formal contract, entries on a central or distributed register/ledger, to tokens/IOU notes you carry with you.
 The formality of service credit implementation is likely to increase with the level of unfamiliarity or trust required between the parties involved.

-aligning magnitude differences
+Aligning magnitude differences

 Idealistically one unit of service should be represented by one service credit.
 But, outside of an altruistic society, that breaks down on views of unfairness.
 Does you cooking me a meal (or rather you applying your culinary skills for my benefit) equate to me helping you move a 5-bedroom house?